libretro/docs/docs/library/mupen64plus.md

 A summary of the licenses behind RetroArch and its cores can be found [here](../development/licenses.md).

-The Mupen64Plus core is licensed under
+The Mupen64Plus-Next core is licensed under

 - [GPLv3](https://github.com/libretro/mupen64plus-libretro/blob/master/LICENSE)

 ## Extensions

-Content that can be loaded by the Mupen64Plus core have the following file extensions:
+Content that can be loaded by the Mupen64plus-Next core have the following file extensions (*.gb via Transfer Pak emulation):

 - .n64
 - .v64